carl34/storm/docs/storm-kafka-client.md

 `setGroupId` lets you set the id of the kafka consumer group property "group.id'

+`setClientId` lets you set the id of the kafka consumer client property "client.id'

 `setSSLKeystore` and `setSSLTruststore` allow you to configure SSL authentication.

 ### Usage Examples